chrisparnin/attachables/README.md

 ![attach](https://raw.github.com/chrisparnin/attachables/master/doc/attach.png)

+#### TODO actions:

-- **Attach:** The reminder is attached to the corner of the editor viewport.
+- **Attach:** A reminder is attached to the corner of the editor viewport.
 Display can be affected by your proximity to initial place of creation: e.g same project, same namespace, etc.
-- **When:** The reminder is not displayed until a future time, e.g. next day, next week.
+- **When:** A reminder is not displayed until a future time, e.g. next day, next week.

-Other actions:
+#### Attachable actions:

 - **Snooze:** Hide a reminder for the next 8 hours.
 - **Done:** Complete and remove reminder.